 Families looking for a bird as a pet bird may come across conures when doing their research.
 With more than 100 different species and subspecies of conures, parents and children can easily be overwhelmed by all the conures they can choose from.
-Conures make great family pets because:
+Conures make great family pets, in short, because:

-2. There are many types of conures thatare ideal for first or experienced bird owners.
+- There are many types of conures that are ideal for first or experienced bird owners.

 Conures are “fairly flexible and [an] easy going bird,” explained Cheryl Burns, aviculturist and former president of the Interational Conure Association.
 Conures’ adaptability enables them to adjust easily to their new environment and family’s schedule.
 Burns said that conures are good at:

 - Schedules for eating

 - Taking to family members intuitively because they are naturally “playful and curious”

 - Being boarded and moving with a family.